Dizziness when closing your eyes often stems from inner ear issues, neurological conditions, or sensory conflicts affecting balance.

 Your brain then depends on two other systems:

-• The vestibular apparatus: Detects head motion through fluid movement in semicircular canals.
+- The vestibular apparatus: Detects head motion through fluid movement in semicircular canals and other inner-ear balance structures.

-• The proprioceptive system: Senses muscle stretch and joint angles for body position awareness.
+- The proprioceptive system: Senses muscle stretch, joint angles, and pressure from the feet for body position awareness.

-If either system is impaired or overwhelmed by conflicting signals, loss of vision triggers dizziness or imbalance.
+If either system is impaired or overwhelmed by conflicting signals, loss of vision can trigger dizziness or imbalance.

 Sensory Reweighting Explained

 The brain constantly performs “sensory reweighting,” adjusting how much it relies on each sense depending on availability and reliability.
-With eyes open, vision dominates; with eyes closed, vestibular and proprioceptive inputs gain importance.
+With eyes open, vision often provides a strong stabilizing reference; with eyes closed, vestibular and proprioceptive inputs gain importance.

-In healthy individuals, this shift happens seamlessly without symptoms.
-But if vestibular function declines (due to aging or disease), removing visual cues exposes deficits causing dizziness when eyes close.
+In healthy individuals, this shift usually happens seamlessly without symptoms.
+But if vestibular function declines due to aging, illness, injury, or an inner-ear disorder, removing visual cues can expose hidden deficits and cause dizziness when the eyes close.

 Dizziness When I Close My Eyes: Symptoms Beyond Spinning